pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 The ``primary sidebar`` will snap to the left, the ``secondary sidebar`` will snap to the right, and the ``article content`` will be centered in between.

 - If one of the sidebars is not present, then the ``article content`` will be centered between the other sidebar and the side of the page.
-- If neither sidebars are present, the ``article content`` will be present in the middle of the page.
+- If neither sidebar is present, the ``article content`` will be in the middle of the page.

 If you'd like the ``article content`` to take up more width than its default, use the ``max-width`` and ``flex-grow`` CSS variables with the ``.bd-content`` selector.
 For example, to make the content grow to fit all available width, add a custom CSS rule like: